 Students' progress will be reviewed after each semester.
 Those students whose academic performance falls below a cumulative B average (3.0 GPA) in required courses may not be allowed to graduate without remedial course work.

-NOTES: 1) International students are required to be registered for at least 12 credits during their second and third semesters.
-2) Request for a track change must be made before the start of a student's second semester.
-Tracks cannot be changed once the second semester has begun.
+International students are required to be registered for at least 12 credits during their second and third semesters.